Didisimmons/Ayo-Recipes/README.md

    - **Manage Categories** (only available to admin)
      This page is only accessible to the site's Admin user.
 When an administrator logs in, they will notice the "MANAGE CATEGORY" option among the menu line items.

-      When the user clicks, they can see all of the categories that are currently available in our recipe database, which is represented by a card container.
+      When the admin clicks, they can see all of the categories that are currently available in our recipe database, which is represented by a card container.
 The category name and two buttons are included in the card container.
 The admin user can either "EDIT" or "DELETE" the category using the buttons.

    <br/>